BSc Medical Microbiology: Career Path

 • Parasitology: This course covers the study of parasites and their impact on human health, including the identification, classification, and control of parasitic infections.

-• Laboratory Methods in Medical Microbiology: This course covers the laboratory techniques used to identify and study microorganisms, including culture methods, microscopy, and molecular biology techniques.
+• Laboratory Methods in Medical Microbiology: This course covers the laboratory techniques used to identify and study microorganisms, including culture, microscopy, and molecular biology.

-• Epidemiology: This course covers the study of how diseases spread and how to control outbreaks, including the use of statistical methods to understand the distribution and determinants of health-related states or events in specified populations, and the application of this study to the control of epidemics and other health problems.
+• Epidemiology: This course covers the study of how diseases spread and how to control outbreaks.
+It includes using statistical methods to understand the distribution and determinants of health-related states or events in specified populations and applying this study to prevent epidemics and other health problems.

-• Research Project: A research project is often an important component of a BSc Medical Microbiology program.
-This project will usually involve original research on a topic related to medical microbiology and will be supervised by a faculty member.
+• Research Project: A research project is often an essential component of a BSc Medical Microbiology program.
+This project will usually involve original research on a topic related to medical microbiology, and a faculty member will supervise it.

 Objectives, Goals, and Vision